bredamatt/cardano-notes/revealjs/midterm/slides.md

 * What voting mechanisms are used in this project?
 * Who is allowed to vote in this project?
 What are the voting criteria?

+-Market equilibrium-: (stuff can me found here about it and some more stuff about cardano) Native coin: ADA

+Can be used for:
+Staking
+Fees
+Governance

+Tokenomics:
+Supply: 45 billion
+In circulation: 33.5 billion
+Monetary expansion rate: 0.3 % of the reserve (supply - in circulation) per epoch (every 5 days).
+Where 80 % is a reward for the stake pool, 20 % is for the treasury
+Deflationary supply

+Stake pools:
+Maximum size of stake pools
+Validators run a stake pool and ask commission from the delegators.
+Delegators delegate their stake to a staking pool and get rewarded proportionally to their stake.
+There is a latency period of 15-20 days, but delegators can unstake their stake whenever they want.
+“Parameter K”: defines how many pools there should be in the network and an estimated cap for their respective stake.
+Any amount of stake that surpasses this stake won’t earn additional reward.
+No slashing
+The Cardano environment is unique in the way it handles fees, as fees do not go directly to the block producer.
+Instead, they are pooled and then distributed to all pools that created blocks during an epoch.

+-Economic specialization-: governance, keeping the network alive and potentially more with the possibility to write smart contracts on the csl/ccl?

+-Game theoretical models-: (just wrote some stuff down which we could use, not entirely sure for me what they want to see here) equilibrium public good game tragedy of commons

+-Auction mechanics-:

+-price discovery methods-:
+Fees are constructed around two constants (a and b).
+The formula for calculating minimal fees for a transaction (tx) is: a * size(tx) + b
+where:
+a/b are protocol parameters:
+a reflects the dependence of the transaction cost on the size of the transaction.
+The larger the transaction, the more resources are needed to store and process it. b is a payable fee, regardless of the size of the transaction.
+This parameter was primarily introduced to prevent Distributed-Denial-of-Service (DDoS) attacks. b makes such attacks expensive, and eliminates the possibility of an attacker generating millions of small transactions to flood and crash the system. size(tx) is the transaction size in bytes

 ---

 <!-- .slide: data-background-color="#8D3AED" -->